 - IV.
 Thou Shall Not argue for the sake of arguing

-- V. Thou Shall Not discuss politics unless it’s the subject of the post unless it can be done in a civil manner.
+- V. Thou Shall Not discuss politics unless it can be done in a civil manner.

 - VI.
 Thou Shall Not use hyperbole when something less will suffice